dart-lang/language/working/augmentation-libraries/feature-specification.md

 The URL points to the main library that this augmentation is applied to.

-After that, an augmentation library may contain anything a regular Dart library can contain: classes, functions, constants, etc. Public declarations in the augmentation library are implicitly merged into the main library.
-It is as if the main library both imports and exports the augmentation library.
+After that, an augmentation library may contain anything a regular Dart library can contain: imports, exports, classes, functions, constants, etc. All augmentations of a main library share the same top level declaration scope.
+Declarations in any augmentation or the main library are visible to all of the others, including private ones.

+However, augmentations do *not* share an import scope with the main library or each other.
+The libraries one augmentation imports are visible only to that file.
-It is a compile-time error if:

-*   A public top-level declaration in an augmentation has the same name as a declaration in the main library (unless it is an *augmenting* declaration, described below).
+It is a compile-time error if a top-level declaration in an augmentation has the same name as a declaration in the main library or another of its augmentations (unless it is an *augmenting* declaration, described below).
+This is the same error conceptually as having a name collision in one file.

-*   A private declaration in an augmentation is marked `augment`.

-    **TODO: Revise this if we add support for [private imports][].**

 ### Applying an augmentation library